Dubstep: Cultural elements

 Rewinds (or reloads) are another technique used by dubstep DJs.
 If a song seems to be especially popular then someone, most often the DJ, will rewind the record by hand without lifting the stylus and play the track again.
 Because the stylus has not been lifted (or, on electronic turntables, the channel has not been muted), a whirring noise is produced.
 Rewinds are also an important live element in many of dubstep's precursors; the technique originates in dub reggae soundsystems, is widely employed by pirate radio stations and is also used at UK garage and jungle nights.

-Taking direct cues from Jamaica's lyrically sparse deejay and toasting mic styles in the vein of reggae pioneers like U-Roy, the MC's role in dubstep's live experience is critically important to its impact.
+Taking direct cues from Jamaica's lyrically sparse deejay and toasting mic styles, associated with reggae pioneers like U-Roy, the MC's role in dubstep's live experience is critically important to its impact.

 Notable mainstays in the live experience of the sound are MC Sgt Pokes and MC Crazy D from London, and Juakali from Trinidad.
 Production in a studio environment seems to lend itself to more experimentation.
 Kode9 collaborated extensively with the Spaceape, who MCed in a dread poet style.
 Kevin Martin's experiments with the genre are almost exclusively collaborations with MCs such as Warrior Queen, Flowdan, and Tippa Irie.
 Skream has also featured Warrior Queen and grime artist JME on his debut album, Skream!.
 Plastician, who was one of the first DJ's to mix the sound of grime and dubstep together, has worked with notable grime setup Boy Better Know as well as renowned Grime MC's such as Wiley, Dizzee Rascal and Lethal Bizzle.
 He has also released tracks with a dubstep foundation and grime verses over the beats.
 Dubstep artist and label co-owner Sam Shackleton has moved toward productions which fall outside the usual dubstep tempo, and sometimes entirely lack most of the common tropes of the genre.